 1. Provide complete business information

-Start by ensuring every piece of information you enter is accurate and comprehensive.
+Start by ensuring every piece of information on your Google Business Profile is accurate and comprehensive.

 This includes your business name, address, phone number, and hours of operation.